GreySeeletsa/OnTrack/README.md

-OnTrack Web Application
+# OnTrack Web Application

+# Introduction

+OnTrack is a web application built using React and Node.js.It allows users to add tasks and update their status and progress.
+It is in the process of being deployed

+# Installation

+To install Ontrack, follow these steps:

+1. Clone the repository
+2. Navigate to the project directory
+3. Install dependencies: `npm install` (or `yarn install` if you're using Yarn

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).